yldweng/NBA-player-ability/README.md

-## Inferring NBA players ability using latent variable model
+## Inferring NBA players ability using a latent variable model

 a tuneable data-analytic pipeline (written in R) for the transition from raw competition and performance data to player and team abilities.